 The World Health Organization reports 300 million people live with depression, but less than half receive effective treatment.
 A recent study in the journal The Lancet has been making headlines for comparing the effectiveness of antidepressant medications — information that is often lacking for patients trying to make informed choices about their treatments.
 They found that all of the… Continue reading Key takeaways from a recent study on antidepressants

 If frequent, long workouts aren’t in the cards, here’s some good news: A new research analysis based on decades’ of studies shows the potential mental health perks of even just a smidgen of light exercise.
 Also, see the results of a Japanese study on something called “forest bathing.”
-Exercise linked to good vibes “Even a Little Exercise… Continue reading The benefits of just a bit of exercise (+”forest bathing”?)
+Exercise linked to good vibes “Even a Little Exercise… Continue reading The Benefits of Forest Bathing

 Parkinson’s disease + anxiety/depression: Stigma-busting for Mental Health Month